 Speaking to Bloomberg recently, Ms. Bangura described the horrifying trade in girls and women by IS, saying that the group’s ongoing “barbarity pose an unprecedented challenge.”
 She added: “The girls get peddled like barrels of petrol.
 One girl can be sold and bought by five or six different men.
 Sometimes these fighters sell the girls back to their families for thousands of dollars of ransom.”

 It is worth noting that Defend International is campaigning for justice for Yazidi and Christian females.
-Our members and supporters have revealed shocking evidence of abductions, systematic rape, exposure to HIV/AIDS and other infectious diseases, targeted killings, slavery, forced conversions, forced prostitution, forced marriages, torture and other forms of sexual and physical abuse of children and sex-slaves, many of which constitute grave violations of international humanitarian law.
-We will continue our commitment to help document crimes against humanity to ensure that all communities can live in peace and dignity.
+Our members and supporters have revealed shocking evidence of abductions, systematic rape, exposure to HIV/AIDS and other infectious diseases, targeted killings, slavery, forced conversions, forced prostitution, forced marriages, torture and other forms of sexual and physical abuse of children and sex-slaves.
+The majority of these crimes constitute grave violations of international humanitarian law.
+We will continue our commitment to help document these crimes against humanity to ensure that all communities can live in peace and dignity.

 Below is a scanned copy of the document.